lynnclub/notes/content/programming/database/redis/index.en.md

 In Redis cluster or sentinel mode, due to network partition (network communication is partially or completely interrupted) or node failure, some nodes in the cluster each think they are the master node, resulting in data inconsistency.
 This problem is typical in distributed systems, also called the dual-master phenomenon caused by network partition.

-Secondary split-brain accident
-Redis cluster online abnormal accident - 20241225

 Methods to reduce split-brain:
-1. Ensure sufficient number of nodes and sentinels
-  1. Sentinel mode recommends at least 3 sentinels.
+1. Ensure sufficient number of nodes and sentinels 1.1.
+Sentinel mode recommends at least 3 sentinels.
-  2. Cluster mode recommends master count ≥3.
+  1.2.
+Cluster mode recommends master count ≥3.
 2. Network stability: Avoid frequent partitions.
 3. Configure reasonable timeout: down-after-milliseconds, failover-timeout should be adjusted according to actual latency and network stability.
 4. Monitoring and alerting:
-  1. Regularly monitor INFO replication / CLUSTER INFO.
+  4.1.
+Regularly monitor INFO replication / CLUSTER INFO.
-  2. Investigate promptly when encountering failover or master changes.
+  4.2.
+Investigate promptly when encountering failover or master changes.

 ## Underlying Mechanisms